ManuelMebrat/TELCO-CHURNING/README.md

 Out of 1,869 customers who churned, an alarming 55.49% left within the first 12 months.
 This underscores the critical importance of early customer experience, prompting two key questions:

-**What is driving customers to stay?
+**1. What is driving customers to stay?
-What is causing them to leave?**
+2. What is causing them to leave?**